yvminyni/Bmix/README.md

 ### Introduction

-This is a PyMC implementation of our work on *Bayesian typhoon precipitation prediction with a mixture of ensemble forecast-based and historical event-based prediction functions* [Submitted](link).
+This is a PyMC implementation of our work on *Bayesian typhoon precipitation prediction with a mixture of ensemble forecast-based and historical event-based prediction functions* [Paper](https://doi.org/10.1016/j.jhydrol.2024.131176).

 It is recommended that the code be opened and viewed using the Chrome browser.